tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Edge between Person and Cycle (EdgePersonCycle)**

 This Edge works similar to the Edge between Person and Iconography, but in this case the Person would be the common 'Theme' of a cycle (e.g., "Labours of Hercules").
-I have to think more about how to do that (especially, if there should be a node between the Cycle and the Organisation)
+I have to think more about how to do that (especially, if there should be a node between the Cycle and the Person)

 **Additional criteria for creating links:**